 This page describes the steps we have taken to ensure that the Scottish Rugby website is accessible to everyone.

-Scottish Rugby is committed to producing online can be accessed by all of our visitors.
+Scottish Rugby is committed to producing online content that can be accessed by all of our visitors.

 Pages on the Scottish Rugby website adhere to the World Wide Web Consortium’s (W3C), Web Accessibility Initiative (WAI) and comply with Web Content Accessibility Guidelines Level-A standard as a minimum.